ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 ## **Short Answer**

+*Notice: A LOT written here is based on anecdoctal evidence, unless explicitly stated otherwise.
+There's not a lot of hard, reliable data on AI I can find and trust as of December 2025.*

 **If you think you need AI (or a new technology) implemented into a business, organization, or similar group, there's a high chance you actually need better processes instead.**
-- AI is also a prime example of "speed over quality."
-It can do things fast and make (costly) mistakes just as fast.
+- AI is a prime example of "speed over quality."
+It can do things fast, but make mistakes just as fast.
+That's why you should have a human verifying it still.

 **The problems you encounter as a teacher don't often change, but the means (and technology) to address those problems do often change.**